tddg/bespokv/README.md

 $ ./redis-server --port 12346
 ```

-Under apps/ , we implemented two applications for ClusterOn.
+Under apps/ , we implemented two applications for Voltron.
 If you want the datalet backend to be a key-value store, type:
 ```
 $ cd apps/ckv
 $ ./conkv -l 192.168.0.170 -p 11111 -t 1
 ```
-### ClusterOn ###
+### Voltron ###

-To run the ClusterOn executable, go to the conproxy dir:
+To run the Voltron executable, go to the conproxy dir:
 ```
 $ ./conproxy --config /root/conrun/conf/c1.json --datalets /root/conrun/conf/d1.cfg --shard shard1 --proxyAddr 192.168.0.170 --proxyClientPort 12345
 ```